Leveraging Stochasticity for Open Loop and Model Predictive Control of Complex Fluid Systems: Introduction and Related Work

-Additionally, the presented framework offers generality over frameworks developed on finite dimensional representations of SPDEs.
-Deriving the variational optimization approach for optimal control entirely in Hilbert spaces overcomes numerical issues related to the density of the spatial discretization as well as the degeneracies that typically arise in finite dimensional representations of SPDEs dynamics with space-time noise.
+Furthermore, deriving the variational optimization approach for optimal control entirely in Hilbert spaces overcomes numerical issues, including matrix singularities and SPDE space-time noise degeneracies that typically arise in finite dimensional representations of SPDEs.
+Thus, the work in this letter is a generalization of information theoretic control methods in finite dimensions \cite{todorov2009efficient,TheodorouCDC2012,entropy_2015,Kappen2005b} to infinite dimensions and inherits crucial characteristics from its finite dimensional counterparts.

-We find that the proposed measure-theoretic methodology can handle both distributed and boundary control problems of semilinear SPDEs.
-Thus, the work in this article can be considered as a generalization of the Path Integral, Kullback Leibler and information theoretic control methods \cite{todorov2009efficient,TheodorouCDC2012,entropy_2015,Kappen2005b}.
-As such, the developed algorithms can be efficiently applied for optimal and model predictive control (MPC), and inherit the ability to deal with non-quadratic cost functions and nonlinear dynamics.
+However, the primary benefit of the information theoretic approach presented in this work is that the stochasticity inherent in the system can be \textit{leveraged} for control.
+Namely, The inherent system stochasticity is utilized for exploration in the space of trajectories of SPDEs in Hilbert spaces, which provide a Newton-type parameter update on the parametrized control policy, as shown in \cref{fig:architecture}.
+Importance sampling techniques are incorporated to iteratively guide the sampling distribution, and result in a mathematically consistent and numerically realizable sampling-based algorithm for distributed and boundary control of semi-linear SPDEs.